TDToolbox/BTD-Docs/Unity Engine/Btd6/README.md

 - A lightweight python-like scripting language called Boo, which allows you to make mods even easier than you can already
 - Update notifications so your users can be notified if your mods have an update available
 - Simplistic settings manager that allows your mods to have configurable settings both in game and out of game
 - Built-in event system for hooking the game's code easier and quicker with less work.
-Similar to Bukkit's event system with Minecraft
+Inspired by Bukkit's event system with Minecraft
 - A logging system that looks nice and can send messages to user in multiple ways, including in game.

 ## How to get started